 The school has two directors of professionalism:

-Strategic delivery of the professionalism curriculum is overseen by the Professionalism and Academic Competency Committee (PACC), which is co-chaired by Rosalind Maxwell-Harrison, our lay representative and Richard Knox.
+Strategic delivery of the professionalism curriculum is overseen by the Professionalism and Academic Competency Committee (PACC), which is co-chaired by Peter Harris, our lay representative and Richard Knox.

 For more details about professionalism in Nottingham, please contact one of the directors named above.